Human uses of animals: As pets

 A wide variety of animals are used as pets, from invertebrates such as tarantulas and octopuses, insects including praying mantises, reptiles such as snakes and chameleons, and birds including canaries, parakeets and parrots.
 However, non-human mammals are the most popular pets in the Western world, with the most utilized species being dogs, cats, and rabbits.
 For example, in America in 2012 there were some 78 million dogs, 86 million cats, and 3.5 million rabbits.
-Anthropomorphism, the attribution of human traits to non-human animals, is an important aspect of the way that humans relate to other animals such as pets.
+Anthropomorphism, the attribution of human traits, emotions, or intentions to non-human animals, is an important aspect of the way that humans relate to other animals such as pets.
 There is a tension between the role of other animals as companions to humans, and their existence as individuals with rights of their own; ignoring those rights is a form of speciesism.